vice mayor & council member,

 Member Since: 2019

-Tammy Kim is the Managing Director of Korean American Center/Korean Community Services, the largest nonprofit organization in Orange County serving the Korean American Community.
-In this capacity, she oversees day-to-day operations, volunteer recruitment, community outreach, and the development and implementation of programs including US citizenship and naturalization legal clinics, voter registration, healthcare advocacy, youth leadership, and cultural-based programs.
-Under Tammy’s leadership, Korean American Center is the only organization in the United States to receive both a designation by the South Korean government as a King Sejong Institute, and from the United States government for the teaching of Korean as a critical language.
+Professionally, Tammy is the Managing Director of Korean American Center, a division of Korean Community Services, the largest nonprofit organization in Orange County serving the Korean American Community with programs ranging from eliminating health disparities, US citizenship and naturalization legal clinics, civic engagement, voter registration, healthcare advocacy, youth leadership, and cultural-based programs.
+Under Tammy’s leadership, Korean American Center is the only organization in the United States to receive both a designation by the South Korean government as a King Sejong Institute and from the United States government for the teaching of Korean as a critical language.